-The adjacent graveyard contains war graves of eight soldiers of World War I and an airman of World War II Also in the shurshward is the grave of Cantain John Deans, who was a hit of a
+The adjacent graveyard contains war graves of eight soldiers of World War I and an airman of World War II

 Also in the churchyard is the grave of Captain John Deane, who was a bit of a rogue, an adventurer and mercenary.
 His ship The Nottingham Galley sank off the coast of Boon Island, New England in 1710.
 Deane and his crew, trapped on the island, were forced to cannibalise a corpse shortly before being rescued.
 Deane subsequently served in the Russian navy under Peter the Great, and then worked in Flanders as British Consul to the Port of Ostend.
 He retired to Wilford in 1740.